-To use digital phase contrast to increase contrast when imaging transparent cells, set the top illuminator to off and set the base illuminator to one of the levels 1-4.
-Ideally you should raise the sample above the samples stage by 5-10mm - this has the effect of reducing the NA of the illumination and so increasing contrast.
+To use digital phase contrast to increase contrast when imaging transparent cells, set the base illuminator to off and set the top illuminator to setting 2.
 Focus the microscope on the sample.
-Press the Digital Phase

-Contrast Icon - - it then takes approx. 15sec to record the phase contrast image.
+Press the Digital Phase Contrast Icon, it then takes approximately 15sec to record the phase contrast image.
 You can optimise the digital phase contrast image for your sample by varying the focus offsets (focus range) in the settings menu - remember to press 'Apply Changes' in the settings menu after changing the focus offsets.

-Images for Z-Stacking 🗟 :
+Images for Z-Stacking 😂 :

-A Z Stack is a sequence of images taken different fine focus positions.
+A Z-Stack is a sequence of images taken different fine focus positions.
 When the object is not flat, different parts of the image will be in focus at different focus positions.
-Widely available software packages (such as Photoshop) can be used to combine the in-focus sections of each image.
+Widely available software packages can be used to combine the in-focus sections of each image.
 The ioLight microscope can record images for Z-Stacking using external software.
 This feature is only available when you connect to the microscope using a web browser.

-To record a Z Stack, slide the microscope head so that the chosen parts of the object can be brought into focus by adjusting the fine focus on the screen.
+To record a Z Stack, set the course focus so that the chosen parts of the bject can be brought into focus by adjusting the fine focus on the screen.
 Click the Z-Stack Icon and the microscope will automatically save 12 images at different focus positions covering the entire fine focus range.
 There are a number of different software packages that can be used to combine the 12 images into a single image.
 These software packages include Photoshop, Helicon Focus and ImageJ.